HARSHINI-0523/Web-Development-Project/README.md

 ### 🤝 Contributing
 Feel free to fork this repo, raise issues, or open pull requests to contribute!
-We welcome contributions to improve ArtFusion!
+We welcome contributions to improve ArtFusion